Pandry/PandrysDashboard/README.md

 # PandrysDashboard
-My dashboad, coded from scrath (with Bootstrap) and abandoned to itself 'cause I started to get bored
+My dashboad, coded from scratch (with Bootstrap) and abandoned to itself 'cause I started to get bored

 # Screenshot